civilx64/FlexedAgain/README.md

 ## Live example

-You can see how this theme looks like at [http://flex.alxd.me/](http://flex.alxd.me/).
+You can see what this theme looks like at [http://flex.alxd.me/](http://flex.alxd.me/).

 The code is available in this project under `docs` folder.

-## Contributing

-**ALWAYS** open an issue before sending a PR.
-Discuss the problem/feature that you want to code.
-After discussing, send a PR with your changes.

-As always, if you want something that only makes sense to you, fork Flex and create a new theme.

 ## Translations